*Updated May 3rd, 2018*

 - 3 hour tour

-There were four of us (me, my husband and my parents with an age range of 30’s – late 60’s) and since this was my parent’s first time in Italy, I thought that we’d all appreciate the smaller group.
+There were four of us (me, my husband and my parents with an age range of 30’s – late 60’s) along with another couple, and since this was my parent’s first time in Italy, I thought that we’d all appreciate the smaller group.

 Once I booked and paid, I recieved a confirmation email and was given a meeting point (in front of Caffè Vaticano at 2:15 pm.
 Greeter will be in the shade under the tree with a sign that says “LivItaly Tours”).

 We walked up right at 2:15 and there they were!
-Easy to spot them and we didn’t waste any time jumping right in.
+They were easy to spot.

 Our guide was Andrea.